Do the Digit Insurance

 6. Monkey Pose

-Monkey Pose or Hanumanasana enhances muscle strength, endurance, and flexibility, thereby boosting agility.
+Monkey Pose or Hanumanasana enhances muscle strength, endurance, and flexibility, boosting agility.
 Further, you will notice relief in your chronic back aches as you consistently practise this yoga posture for eight weeks.
 In addition, Monkey Pose helps to stretch your groyne muscles, hip flexors, and hamstrings, stretching the quadriceps.

-How to Do Monkey Pose:
+How to Do Monkey Pose?

 Step 1: Keep your thighs perpendicular to the ground.